Waznop/Tombs/README.md

 Blade (~ warrior):
 - Threatens: horizontal and vertical adjacent tiles.
 - Can be placed on an empty unthreatened tile.
 - Creates tombstones from enemy units in its threat zones.
+Each tombstone counts as a kill.

 Magus (~ mage):
 - Threatens: diagonal tiles.
 - Can be placed on an empty unthreatened tile.
 - Creates tombstones from enemy units in its threat zones.
+Each tombstone counts as a kill.

 Ombra (~ rogue):
 - Threatens: its own tile.